On non-orientable surfaces in 4-manifolds: The splitting theorem

 Giving one of the attaching discs of the $1$-handle a full left rotation results in linking the attaching circles of $h_D$ with $h_S$ as well as decreasing simultaneously $m$ and $k$ by $1$ and $n$ by $4$, see Figure~\ref{fig:4}.
 (A right rotation has the opposite effect.)
 Thus, we may assume that $k$ is $0$ or $-1$, corresponding to $\pm 1/2$ twists, and $m$ is even.
 If $k=0$ (respectively, $k=-1$) and $m$ is odd, then a full $-1$ rotation (respectively, $+1$ rotation) of the $1$-handle results in even $m$ and $k=-1$ (respectively, $0$).

 Sliding the attaching circle of $h_D$ along $h_1$, links the attaching circles of $h_D$ and $h_S$ and changes the framing $m$ by $\pm 2$, see Figure~\ref{fig:3}.
-In view of the transverse sphere, we may again unlink the attaching circles $h_D$ from $h_S$.
+In view of the geometric dual, we may again unlink the attaching circles $h_D$ from $h_S$.
 To summarize, we may assume that in Figure~\ref{fig:6}, the twisting number $k$ is $0$ or $-1$, and the framing $m$ is $0$.